-If you have taken Prilosec, Prilosec OTC, Nexium or Nexium 24HR and suffered kidney damage or other serious side effects, you may be eligible to file a claim.
-It’s important to speak to a Prilosec lawyer soon after your injury to receive a free case review and explore your filing options.
+If you or a loved one have taken Prilosec, Prilosec OTC, Nexium or Nexium 24HR and suffered kidney damage or other serious side effects, you may be eligible to file a claim.
+It’s important to speak to a Prilosec lawyer soon after your injury to receive a free case evaluation and explore your filing options.

 What Compensation Can I Receive for a Nexium or Prilosec Lawsuit?

 An experienced attorney can guide you through the whole claim process and ensure you get the compensation you deserve.
 The majority of Prilosec and Nexium lawsuits, as well as claims against other similar heartburn medications, are being handled through a multidistrict litigation process, but there have also been class action lawsuits filed against AstraZeneca over injuries caused by both Prilosec and Nexium.
 A law firm who specializes in these cases can help you gather evidence and potentially receive compensation for pain and suffering caused by the drug, medical expenses, and other factors.

 How Can I Pay for a Prilosec or Nexium Lawyer?